department-of-veterans-affairs/efex/README.md

-## EchoExtractor(EF) - Extremely fast document processor
+## EFEx - Extremely fast document processor

 If using this system, please cite:

 Patterson OV, DuVall SL (2017) For the Common Good: Sharing data extracted from text.
 In: AMIA Annu Symp Proc.

-EFExtractor Pipeline is designed to find left ventricular ejection fraction measurements in clinical text.
+EFEx Pipeline is designed to find left ventricular ejection fraction measurements in clinical text.

-EchoExtractor_EF is based on Leo architecture extending UIMA AS.
+EFEx is based on Leo architecture extending UIMA AS.
 For more info on [Leo](http://department-of-veterans-affairs.github.io/Leo/userguide.html)

 To use EchoExtractor_EF :